 I am married to a wonderful and very understanding man named “J”.
 We have two kids “E1” and “E2” who keep us busy and laughing.
 I don’t plan on ever showing their names or faces on my blog or social media, that will be their choice when they grow up.
 They will, however, be talked into modeling things from time to time, never showing their faces of course.
 We share our home with two cats, Leo and Leia, to make life that much more interesting!

 Thank you for stopping by, let the fiber inspiration begin!

 What will you get from reading this blog?

 This blog explores knitting and sewing to help students learn from the ground up, to build a solid foundation on which to develop skills.
 Taking a beginner and making sure they have all the skills needed to move to more advanced projects.
 After learning the basics, you are going to be able to teach your own little ones or friends how to knit and sew.
 Not everyone is fortunate to have an art teacher Mom, I’ll do my best to help you learn such that you can instill a love of art in someone else.
 We will also get our hands into other related fiber arts using fabric and yarn, because I just can’t help myself!

 Need to Contact Stitch Clinic?

 You can email directly to [email protected] if you have any questions or suggestions for the blog.
-To get on the email list, use the sign up form down at the bottom…. see it?
+To get on the email list, you can click on one of these options: